merlinepedra/azimuth-pitch-calculator/README.md

 **I get the error Missing metadata key: GPSDateTime.
 How to continue?**

-You will receive the following error if one of your images contains no metadata and the `-d` argument is not included when running the script:
+You will receive the following error if one of your images contains no GPS metadata and the `-d` argument is not included when running the script:

 ```
 Missing metadata key: GPSDateTime